 If you’re not sure if what you’re feeling is normal marathon training tiredness or signs you’ve taken things too far, checkout these Overtraining Syndrome symptoms and make a change if needed!

-7 Overtraining Symptoms for Runners
+9 Symptoms of Overtraining for Runners

 If you aren’t taking rest days as noted above and are noticing these issues, it’s time to rethink your training